JSB2010/jacobbarkin.com/public/embed/INSTRUCTIONS.md

 | `data-no-track`  | (boolean)                                                 | false     | Disable analytics tracking for this embed        |

 Note: When using `data-auto`, you can set these `data-*` attributes (including `data-no-track`) on the `<script>` tag and they will be applied to the injected `<jb-credit>`.

 ---

+## Analytics

+By default, the embed tracks **impressions** (when visible) and **clicks**.
+It also captures limited metadata to make the dashboard more useful:

+- Page URL + title, referrer, and UTM parameters
+- Embed configuration (variant, size, theme, position, alignment, version, auto vs manual)
+- Device context (viewport size, device type), language, and timezone offset
+- Heartbeat pings (about once per hour while the page is open/visible) to track active sites

+Disable analytics per-embed with `data-no-track`.

+---